Header image

 Overflow

-Overflow helps you combine designs made in various tools like Adobe XD, Sketch, and Figma to create coherent user flows when envisioning the journey through your app.
-You’ll also be able to add device skins.
+Overflow helps you combine designs made in various tools, such as Adobe XD, Sketch, and Figma, to create coherent user flows when envisioning the journey through your app.
+You can also add device skins.

-As you draw your user flow diagrams, you can use different shapes and colors to lay out a process’s logic.
-Those viewing the diagram can easily follow it and see what happens when a particular condition is met or not, and what the screen looks like.
+You can use different shapes and colors to lay out a process’s logic as you draw your user flow diagrams.
+Those viewing the diagram can easily follow it and see what happens when a particular condition is met and what the screen looks like.
 Overflow can also convert your prototype links into connectors in the diagram, so you don’t have to redo that work.

 Overflow